AurelianDevOps/www.aurelian.co.nz/content/blog/how-to-deploy-a-static-site-with-hugo.md

 % git init .
 % git commit -m "Initial commit"
 % git branch -M main
-% git remote add origin git@github.com:unusualTrouble/www.aurelian.co.nz.git
+% git remote add origin git@github.com:AurelianDevOps/www.aurelian.co.nz.git
 % git push -u origin main
 ```

 The last thing we need to do is set up Cloudflare to [deploy](https://developers.cloudflare.com/pages/framework-guides/deploy-a-hugo-site/)  our site and connect our custom domain.

-The nice thing about Cloudflare Pages is that we can just push out changes with `git` and Cloudflare will rebuild the static files automatically.
+The nice thing about Cloudflare Pages is that we can just push changes with git and Cloudflare will rebuild the static files automatically.

 ## Whats next?